 Healthcare Administration Overview

-Want to be a part of a growing industry and provide critical support to people who save lives every day?
+Want to provide critical support to people who save lives every day?
 A career in healthcare administration may be what you’ve been looking for.
 As the large baby-boom population ages and people remain active later in life, the healthcare industry as a whole could see an increase for medical services.
 Managers may need to further organize and manage medical information and healthcare staffs in all areas of the industry.

 At ECPI University’s School of Health Science, Medical Careers Institute (MCI), you could earn your Bachelor of Science Degree in Health Science with a concentration in Healthcare Administration in as little as 2.5 years through MCI’s year-round program.